BardurArantsson/cqrs/README.md

   external library.
 They are currently not flexible enough to handle using an arbitrary SCHEMA, or e.g. using a different database for snapshots.
-* Aggregate root IDs may be reworked to allow for arbitrary types instead of being limited to UUIDs as they are currently.
-This is to allow for more flexibility, for example to allow using hashes as aggregate IDs to guarantee uniqueness.
 * There's currently no built-in support for persistent query views based on the event streams.
 Such support is planned.